guildnews-de/gw2-mapEmbeds/README.md

 ## Embed Codes
 The following html blocks can or must be used to add data to the leaflet-gw2 map.
 ### Init Block
 Necessary to show offcanvas panel.
-Placemnt not very important.
+Placement not very important.
 Nothing is shown exactly there.
 In the dataset tag you set, which map data will be loaded. (landmarks, sector borders and names, ...)
 #### Config
 | tag             | descr                                                |